StroescuDiana/Manual_testing_portofolio/Final Project/README.md

 #### 1.1.4 Test scope

-* __Tests in scope:__ All the features of Add product to cart module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing ???
+* __Tests in scope:__ All the features of Add product to cart module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing.
 * __Tests not in scope:__ performance testing, integrations of the Add product to cart module with other modules, compatibility testing with multiple browsers

 #### 1.1.5 Risks detected